corinnekrych/wp-calypso/client/gutenberg/extensions/README.md

 └── blockname/
     ├── editor.js    ← script loaded only in the editor
     ├── editor.scss  ← styles loaded only in the editor
-    ├── index.js     ← script loaded in the editor and theme └── style.scss   ← styles loaded in the editor and theme
+    ├── view.js      ← script loaded in the editor and theme └── view.scss    ← styles loaded in the editor and theme
 ```

 If your block depends on another block, place them all in extensions folder: